Victorurjcds/Music/README.md

 music: initial dataset.

-recommendation: recommended music based on uses' behaviour.
+recommendation: recommended music based on users' behaviour.
+First ten music group are shown for each user.